splitrb/split/README.md

 By default new AB tests will be active right after deployment.
 In case you would like to start new test a while after the deploy, you can do it by setting the `start_manually` configuration option to `true`.

 After choosing this option tests won't be started right after deploy, but after pressing the `Start` button in Split admin dashboard.
+If a test is deleted from the Split dashboard, then it can only be started after pressing the `Start` button whenever being re-initialized.

 ### Reset after completion